cernanalysispreservation/cap-client/docs/index.rst

 Patch analysis
 ----------

-You can patch an existing analysis by specifing
+You can patch an existing analysis by specifying

 	--pid  the PID as a parameter.
 	--file  a file with the changes in `JSON patch format <http://jsonpatch.com/>`_.